kaiinui/CloudFlow/README.md

 TODO
 =========
+- [ ] Write more description.
-1. Write more test.
+- [ ] Write more test.
 (Especially about handling SQS) Currently I wrote about only parsing a message.
-2. Write better doc.
+- [ ] Write better doc.

 Want to do
 ========